tervahagn/SL-DC-garlic-hub/docs/coding-standards.md

 ## 11. Commenting Style and Inline Documentation

-- **Inline Comments**: Use inline comments sparingly.
-Only comment on complex logic or decisions that are not immediately clear.
+Only comment complex logic that are not immediately clear.
+Also you can write why's about decisions. do not write babbling comments if it is obvious from the source code.

+- **Inline Comments**: Use inline comments sparingly with //
+- Write a comment when you temporarily comment out source code
 - Keep comments up-to-date with any code changes to ensure accuracy.
+- **PHPDoc comments** over methods: As PHP 8.3 is required methods do not need any parameter and return value as annotations

 ## 12. Attribute Placement Standards
+o
 - **Placement Rule**: Attributes must be placed **after the DocBlock comment**.
 They should be the first line of code in that block, directly above the method, property, or class they are applied to.

 ### Example